On Demand

 15 minutes Collaborative care; time lines and providers.
 Outcome

-15 minutes Guided Myofascial release and Q & A Outcome
+15 minutes Guided Myofascial release Outcome

 5 minutes Questions and Answers All outcomes